ianmartorell/tripadvisor-scraper/readMe.md

   "lastReviewDate": "2010-01-12"
 }
 ```
-To get information about single `restaurant` the request body should be in this shape:
+To get information about single `restaurant` the request body should be in this format:

 ```json
 {